 - Pádraig Kirk Director, Junior Cycle for Teachers (JCT)

 - Seamus Knox Senior Inspector, Post-Primary, Teacher Education, ITE & Professional Development, DoE (until retirement in October 2020)

 - Julie Lynch Inspector, Post-Primary, Teacher Education, ITE & Professional Development, DoE

 - Éadaoin McGovern Secretary, Education Support Centres Ireland (ESCI)

 - Meabh McGuinness Education Project Manager, Health Service Executive (HSE) (until February 2022)

 - Jim Mulkerrins PO, Teacher Education, ITE & Professional Development, DoE (until retirement in December 2019)

 - Mary Nihill National Director, Centre for School Leadership (CSL)

-- Éadaoin O’Brien Psychologist, National Educational Psychological Service (NEPS)
+- Éadaoin O’Brien Senior Psychologist, National Educational Psychological Service (NEPS)

 - Mary O’Callaghan National Coordinator, The National Induction Programme for Teachers (NIPT)

 - Evelyn O’Connor PO, Primary, Curriculum and Assessment Policy Unit (CAP), DoE

 - Ciara O’Donnell National Director, Professional Development Service for Teachers (PDST) (until January 2022)

 - Caroline Rawdon* Research Associate, Educational Research Centre (ERC)

-- Joan Russell Education Research Officer, Education and Training Boards Ireland (ETBI) (joined in July 2020)
+- Joan Russell Education Research Officer, Education and Training Boards Ireland (ETBI) (from July 2020)

 Current and planned work

 The overarching aim of this project is to develop a framework for the evaluation of TPL which can be applied to TPL in any subject area.
 However, for the purpose of this project, a specific TPL programme in the area of student wellbeing has been chosen as an applied example during the development of the evaluation framework.
 The project consists of a number of phases which are outlined in further detail below and data gathered at each phase will inform the development of the framework for the evaluation of TPL.

 Phase 1 – Desk-based research